Neglected solutions in quadratic gravity: Closing remarks

-Finally, evoking the argument of~\cite{Stelle15PRD} that relates asymptotic flatness, presence of horizons and the vanishing of the Ricci scalar, one concludes that none of the new solutions presented here can be both asymptotically flat and have a horizon, as they all have $R \neq 0$.
-For this same reason, they could not have been found in~\cite{Podolsky:2019gro}, which considered solutions such that $R=0$.
+Finally, evoking the argument of~\cite{Stelle15PRD} that relates asymptotic flatness, presence of horizons and the vanishing of the Ricci scalar, one concludes that none of the new solutions presented here can be both asymptotically flat and have a horizon, since all have $R \neq 0$.
+For this same reason, they are not solutions of Einstein--Weyl gravity and could not have been found in~\cite{Podolsky:2019gro}.